flaspbian/flutter-pi/README.md

+# flutter-pi
+A light-weight Flutter Engine Embedder for Raspberry Pi.
+Inspired by https://github.com/chinmaygarde/flutter_from_scratch.
+Flutter-pi also runs without X11, so you don't need to boot into Raspbian Desktop & have X11 and LXDE load up; just boot into the command-line.

 ## 📰 NEWS
 - There's now flutterpi tool to make building the app easier: https://pub.dev/packages/flutterpi_tool
   - Currently only supported on linux at the moment.